How to create a YouTube Ads campaign

 Here's what you're going to do to create your first video campaign in Google Ads, in just five steps:

-1. Pick your target audience.
-You can use the Find My Audience tool from Think With Google if you need help.
+Pick your target audience.
 Your audience is going to be specific: “women” is not an audience, but “small business owners who are in-market for accounting software” is a good, specific audience.

-4. Decide on your budget and goals.
-Most businesses will want to Maximize Conversions, but you can also pay for clicks, views, impressions, etc.
+Decide on your budget and goals.
+Most businesses will want to use CPV (cost per view), but your choices will depend on the campaign subtype you chose.

 Step 1: Pick Your Target Audience